Leumars-o/polling-system/README.md

 - `biden-count`: Number of votes for Biden
 - `trump-count`: Number of votes for Trump
 - `total-poll`: Total number of votes cast
+- `voters` : Map to track which address have voted

 ## Public Functions